 Frequently Asked Questions

-.Q.
-Why do you concentrate on education for girls?
+Q. Why does CEF concentrate on education for girls?

 A. In rural Vietnam Taoist and Confucian philosophies stress the need for males to be well educated and if a family can afford to do this, then education for males is given priority.
 But because females in Vietnam assume the main responsibility for raising children and often provide a significant part of the family income it is important for girls from poor families to receive an education so that they can fulfill this role in the best way possible.
-A full education to the end of high school is crucial for young women.
+A full education to the end of high school is crucial and empowering for young women.
 They are then better able to value and support the education of their children and to have greater choice in the work arena.
 An educated woman has greater choice and power to effect change in her culture.

 Most children trafficked are from poor farming and fishing communities.
 A girl in school is less likely to be trafficked.
 Young women who have received a full education are unlikely to choose prostitution or lowly paid factory work as a way of supporting their family.

 A. We assist boys who are orphaned or if they are in a very challenging situation to a maximum of 5% of the total number of students.
+At present there is one.

 Q. Where in Vietnam do the children live that you have organized sponsorships for?